imuzumdar/covid-analysis/README.md

 To measure the attitudes of physicians, I analyzed survey data collected from a tertiary hopstial.
 I then performed a variety of statistical analyses.
-I performed nonparametric tests with repeated measures to capture levels of agreement across different demographic groups, fit weighted ML-inference learn-to-rank models to determine which government agencies physicians trusted the most, develop graph networks to visualize these rankings, and built ordinal logistic classifiers to measure the following:
+I performed nonparametric tests with repeated measures to capture levels of agreement across different demographic groups, fit weighted ML-inference learn-to-rank models to determine which government agencies physicians trusted the most, created graph networks to visualize these rankings, and built ordinal logistic classifiers to measure the following:

 1. Physicians' concerns related to SARS-CoV-2
 2. Physicians' trust in current recommendations